North Georgia Rivers

 How do you sight fish the Soque, step by step?

-The core technique is a repeatable sequence — observation first, presentation second:
+The core technique is a repeatable sequence — observation first, presentation second.
+Rushing any step is the fastest way to blow a fish you have already spotted.

-1. Approach low and slow.
+- Approach low and slow.
 Soque trout spook easily.
-Crouch when you can, stay off the skyline, and don't wade unless you have to.
+Crouch when you can, stay off the skyline, keep your shadow off the water, and don't wade unless you have to.
+Move at half the speed that feels natural.
+Most fish are lost on the walk-in, not the cast.

-2. Spot the fish first.
+- Spot the fish first.
 Polarized sunglasses are non-negotiable.
-Look for movement, color, and shape — the dark spot in the green water is often a trout.
+Look for movement, color, and shape — the slow side-to-side of a feeding trout, the white wink of a mouth opening, the dark spot in the green water that doesn't move with the current.
+Scan the water in front of you before you take another step.

-4. Cast above the fish.
-Land the fly far enough upstream that it drifts to the fish without the line lining it.
+- Cast above the fish.
+Land the fly far enough upstream that it drifts down to the fish without the line ever passing over it.
+On a wary trophy that lead can be eight to ten feet.
+You are buying time for the fly to sink and the leader to straighten before it reaches the fish's window.

-5. Get a drag-free drift.
-The single most important technique on the Soque — if the fly drags, the fish won't eat.
-Mend immediately on the cast and through the drift.
+- Get a drag-free drift.
+The single most important technique on the Soque — if the fly drags, the fish won't eat, full stop.
+Mend immediately on the cast and keep mending through the drift so the fly travels at the exact speed of the current it sits in.

-6. Set on the eat — gently.
-You'll often see the fish open its mouth on your fly; use a strip-set or smooth rod-tip set, not a hard hookset that breaks light tippet.
+- Set on the eat — gently.
+You'll often see the fish move, turn, or open its mouth on your fly.
+Use a smooth strip-set or a low, sweeping rod-tip set — not a hard trout-set that snaps light fluorocarbon on a 24-inch fish.

 What gear and leader setup do you need?